Lenz effect in conductive nonmagnetic objects moved in MRI environments: Theory

 \subsection{Numerical procedure}

-In general, $f_{\textrm{lenz}}(q)$, {\it i.e.} the Lorentz force (or torque for rotations) the body would experience if moving with a unitary velocity in $q$, can be approximated numerically.
+In general, $f_{\textrm{lenz}}(q)$, \textit{i.e.} the Lorentz force (or torque for rotations) the body would experience if moving with a unitary velocity in $q$, can be approximated numerically \revB{according to the following procedure}.

 The interval of admissible values for the degree of freedom $q$ is discretized in small subintervals.
-In each subinterval, denoted by $[q_i, q_{i+1}]$, the currents induced in the moving object are computed numerically with FEM solving magneto quasi-static equations with forcing term $\vec{v} \times \vec{B}_0$~\cite{zilberti2016b}, being $\vec{v}$ the velocity of each material point of the object.
-The velocity $\vec{v}$ is computed as the difference between the position of each material point at $q_{i+1}$ and $q_i$ divided by the time needed to move from $q_{i}$ to $q_{i+1}$ with a unitary velocity in $q$.
-To each material point, the average value of $\vec{B}_0$ experienced in the subinterval is assigned.
+In each subinterval, denoted by $[q_i, q_{i+1}]$, \revB{a constant velocity $\vec{v}$ is assigned to each material point of the object and is computed as the difference between its position at $q_{i+1}$ and $q_i$ divided by the time needed to move from $q_{i}$ to $q_{i+1}$ with a unitary velocity in $q$.
+Moreover, the average value of $\vec{B}_0$ experienced in the subinterval is assigned to each material point.
+The motional eddy currents induced in the moving object can be estimated by solving the magneto quasi-static problem~\cite{zilberti2016b}